herzanm/Automatizace-kotel/README.md

 At both cases the gas boiler needs a signal to turn on.

 # Motivation
-Home project due to the company providing me the heating system was telling me to purchased super expensive device that could do the operation I was able to manage by Arduino
+Home-made solution, due to the company providing me the heating system was telling me to purchased super expensive device that could do the operation I was able to manage by Arduino